Mads Johansen Lange: Descendants

-Mads Lange never married.
-His whole life he hoped to marry his cousin Ida Bay, who was ten years younger than him.
+Mads Lange's whole life he hoped to marry his cousin Ida Bay, who was ten years younger than him.
 He sent her letters and gifts, but the feeling was clearly not mutual, and she did not even comment on the letter containing the marriage proposal from the east.

 On Bali, Lange fathered three children with two women.
-One was a Balinese woman named Njai Kenjèr or Nyai Kenyèr.
+One was a Balinese princess named Nyai Dewa Agung Isteri Kenyer.
 His second wife was a Chinese woman who Mads called Nonna Sangnio, which means "Miss" or "Mistress".

 He had three children in total.
 With Nyai Kenyèr he had William Peter (1843) and Andreas Emil (1850), and with Nonna Sangnio he had Cecilia Catharina (1848).
 Both his sons went to school in Singapore.
 William Peter died here at twelve years of age.
-Andreas Emil was educated at the Raffles Institute, married an Asian woman, had several children, and was Private Secretary to the Rajah of Sarawak for at least eighteen years, during which time he had six sons and two daughters between 1881 and 1899.
+Andreas Emil was educated at the Raffles Institute, married a woman of European and Asian ancestry, had several children, and was Private Secretary to the Rajah of Sarawak for at least eighteen years, during which time he had six sons and two daughters between 1881 and 1899.
 Andreas's descendants live in Singapore and Australia.

 Cecilia Catharina was sent to Singapore when she was seven years old to receive an education at a convent school.
 When Lange died the next year, she was adopted by an English family who took her on holidays to Europe and India.
 She received a thorough education, which proved to be of great use when she returned to Singapore in 1870.
 Here she met Abu Bakar, who was the ruler of Johor at the time.
 He fell in love with her and was so smitten he ignored all the customary stereotypes that in those days stood in the way of a marriage between a full-blooded Malay man and a Eurasian woman.
 They eventually married, and Cecilia took the name Zubaidah.
 She was not Abu Bakar's first wife, however, and when her husband became sultan in 1885 with the blessings of the British, it was his third wife Fatima who received the title of sultana.
 Cecilia was named "Inche Besar Zubaidah", a title bestowed upon wives of the sultan who were not sultana.
 But in contrast to his other wives, it was Cecilia who bore him a son and continued the dynasty.
 Her son Ibrahim is a descendant of Lange, and his family sits on the throne of Johor to this very day.